Bismuth1024/Shot-of-Greed/sql/SCHEMA_DESIGN.md

 ### Ingredients

 Contains info about every ingredient.
 Ingredients are tied to a user creator so that we can make sure users can only edit/delete their own ingredients.
-When a user edits or deletes a drink, it is not actually edited or deleted - instead, the deleted flag is set, so this old version/deleted version is not displayed to the user any more.
+When a user edits or deletes a drink, it is not actually edited or deleted - instead, the deleted time is set, so this old version/deleted version is not displayed to the user any more.
 This is so that the old info on the ingredient can still be used for historical queries.

 ### Drinks